-The facilities of the Southern Graduate Y. M. C. A. School, which include swimming, handball, basketball, tennis, physical exercises, etc., are available to medical students.
-A fee of \$6.67 a trimester is charged by the Southern Graduate Y. M. C. A. School, \$4 to be paid by the student and the balance by the School of Medicine.
+The facilities of the gymnasium in Wesley Hall, which include swimming, handball, basketball, tennis, physical exercises, etc., are available to medical students.
+A fee of \$5.00 a trimester is charged by the University, \$3.25 to be paid by the student and the balance by the School of Medicine.